PAIN MANAGEMENT

 tooth removed and told me: Guess what the dentist told me

 just before extracting the tooth?
-He said "Remember,
+He said "Remember, resisting

-"Just relax as deeply as you can and it’ll be over in a minute".
+as deeply as you can and it’ll be over in a minute".

 Now, I am asking you to pause for a minute, too.
 Relax and